Jonferro4/npm-demo/readme.md

-# To do list piar programming project
+# To do list pair programming project

 This repository contains the necessary components for a working to do list website